-In this article below, we'll go over how many times your posts have been viewed, liked, commented on, and where your patrons are coming from.
+In this article below, we'll go over how many times your posts have been viewed, liked, commented on, and where your members are coming from.

 Posts Dashboard Glossary